 What’s it like to drive?

-The Ghost may look slightly more refined on the outside, and that slightly increase is mirrored in the driving experience; it’s an experience full of contradictions.
+The Ghost may look slightly more refined on the outside, and that slight increase is mirrored in the driving experience; it’s an experience full of contradictions.

-The twelve cylinders lend themselves to effortless cruising power and decent efficiency, and when paired with low gears and the four-wheel drive transmission, it’s possible to drag all 2.5 tonnes of Ghost out of junctions as fast as physics allows.
+The 12 cylinders lend themselves to effortless cruising power and decent efficiency, and when paired with low gears and the four-wheel-drive transmission, it’s possible – and enjoyable – to drag all 2.5 tonnes of Ghost out of junctions as fast as physics allows.

 Get into a groove and you’ll carefully manipulate the Ghost’s significant weight and power through its skinny steering wheel, and turn a B-road into a smooth rollercoaster.
 And at the bottom of those peaks and troughs, the Ghost handles compression better than before.